|

 Every fall, the installation, mending and cleaning of our Goldstream Fence takes place and often the "chores" like this go un-noticed.
 So thank you to all of our great volunteer's for rolling up their sleeves, dawning their waders and doing the hard work; this all takes place before we get to have fun and net salmon for our brood stock collection.
 We hope everyone had a lovely, safe and pleasant Thanksgiving long weekend!
 Stay tuned for videos and pictures when we collect our Goldstream Salmon!
 Fall salmon runs quickly approach, and with the tree's changing leaves dually comes the installation of our Goldstream fence to collect this years brood stock.

 Thank you to the countless volunteers who have helped make this day a success.
 Every year we wrangle our valued volunteer crew to help with this important task at hand.
 Now we patiently wait for salmon.
-(Click on the two photos collages below to enlarge.)
-Dorothy Chambers talks Vancouver Island salmon with local broadcast CFAX 1070.
+(Click on the two photos collages below to enlarge.) |

 |